rocket-pool/rocketpool/docs/rocket-pool/nodes.rst

 Watchtower nodes also perform some other minor tasks, such as automatically dissolving timed out minipools which fail to stake.
 This prevents user-deposited ETH in the network from sitting "idle" instead of earning rewards - ETH in dissolved minipools is returned to the deposit pool.

+Finally, watchtower nodes are granted special privileges to create "empty" minipools with 0 ETH deposited by the node operator.
+These minipools are assigned 32 user-deposited ETH, which the node operator can still earn a commission on the rewards for.
+Empty minipools are only assigned ETH if there are no regular ones waiting in the queue - they serve as a backup if there is a shortage of node operators in the network.